 Conclusion

-There are many Ipoh night markets.
-Regardless of which day of the week it is, there is always at least one that you can check out!
+Regardless which day of the week it is, there is always at least one night market to check out in Ipoh!